-The course also includes a wide range of other teachers such as colleagues from the Departments of Infectious Disease Epidemiology, Epidemiology and Biostatistics, Institute of Global Health Innovation, Centre for Health Policy, academics from other institutions and partners from civil society organisations (including Doctors of the World and Médecins Sans Frontières).
+The Global Health BSc director and Module leads will teach some of the course content.
+The course also includes a wide range of other teachers such as colleagues from the Departments of Infectious Disease Epidemiology, Epidemiology and Biostatistics, Institute of Global Health Innovation, Centre for Health Policy, academics from other institutions and partners from civil society organisations (e.g. Médecins Sans Frontières).
 We also involve alumni in our teaching.

 Is there a lot of reading to do on the course?